MileHacker Logo

 Pedestrian-Friendly Areas

 Enna's historic center (Enna Alta) holds high pedestrian-friendliness, despite its steepness.
-Its narrow, winding streets, historic steps, and picturesque piazzas find their best discovering on foot.
-The zones surrounding the Main church, Piazza Vittorio Emanuele, and Via Roma offer excellent leisurely strolls.
+Its narrow, meandering roads, historic steps, and picturesque piazzas find their best discovering on foot.
+The areas around the Duomo, Piazza Vittorio Emanuele, and Via Roma offer excellent leisurely strolls.

 Walking Highlights

-• The walk up to and around Castello di Lombardia and Rocca di Cerere highly recommended for views and immersing in the past.
+• The walk up to and around Castello di Lombardia and Rocca di Cerere highly recommended for views and deep dive into history.

 • Walkability: High within the ancient heart itself.
 Be prepared for uphill sections.